Celebrating Oxi Day in Greektown

 October 28th is a national holiday in Greece.
 In 1940, Prime Minister Ioannis Metaxas, was presented with an ultimatum from Benito Mussolini to surrender and allow Italian troops to enter Greece from the north.
 If they did not, war would be declared and Greece taken by force.
 His answer, “Oxi!”, which means “No!” is where this holiday’s name comes from.
 You can read a more thorough description of how these events unfolded here.

 In Greece, October 28th, is a day when the streets are filled with parades celebrating the day Greece saved democracy.
-Greektown Chicago has its own Oxi Day celebrations.
-Celebrate with us on October 28th–by learning more about Hellenic heritage.
-Below is an itinerary of ways to mark the day:
+Greektown Chicago had its own Oxi Day celebrations, and is an ideal destination for celebrating the annual Hellenic Holiday by checking out the activities below:

 - Explore the National Hellenic Museum.
 This Greektown staple connects all generations to Greek culture, art, and the Greek American experience.
 Its exhibits will connect with both children and adults